 - Pricing leverage

 - Free training and tools

 By participating in the pilot, suppliers will receive:

 - Access to Platform

 - Certificate of participation

 - Chance to win capacity building award from SAI

 “This platform encourages increased transparency, responsible subcontracting and supplier control over their available capacity,” said Stephanie Wilson, Associate Director of Innovation and Partnerships at SAI.
 “With these mechanisms in place, buyers and suppliers can demonstrate their due diligence on forced labor and other labor risks even at lower tiers of the supply chain.”

 To join this exciting launch and test the Platform or for more information on how your suppliers can join, please contact Stephanie Wilson at firstname.lastname@example.org.

 SAI’s Supplier Capacity Program aims to improve transparency and working conditions in the global apparel supply chain.
-SAI began the Supplier Capacity Program in Bangladesh in 2019, with the support of the European Commission, and extended the program into India in 2020, with the support of the Global Fund to End Modern Slavery, UK Aid, and Norad.
+SAI began the Supplier Capacity Program in Bangladesh in 2019, with the support of the European Union, and extended the program into India in 2020, with the support of the Global Fund to End Modern Slavery, UK Aid, and Norad.